The 4-Hour Workweek by Tim Ferriss | Book Summary

 Chapter 5: The End of Time Management: Illusions and Italians

-In Chapter 5 of The 4-Hour Workweek, Tim Ferriss tells you to forget about time management and being busy when pursuing your dreams.
+In Chapter 5 of The 4-Hour Workweek, Tim Ferriss tells you to forget about what you learned from time management books and being busy when pursuing your dreams.
 Whether you are an employee or a business owner, you have to increase personal productivity while maintaining or increasing income.
 Being effective is much more important than being efficient:

 Remember that either doing something unimportant well or spending a lot of time on something does not make a task important.
 So to work on the right things in the right amount of time, we need to use Pareto’s Law and Parkinson’s Law: